deniz-oezdemir/Born2beRoot/README.md

 > A virtual machine (VM) is a software emulation of a physical computer.
 It allows you to run multiple operating systems on a single physical machine.
 > In our case VirtualBox acts as a host hypervisor as described in the following scheme:
 ![alt text](https://github.com/deniz-oezdemir/42-Born2beRoot/blob/main/virtual_machines-h.png)
+> Advantages of VM:
+> * Resource Optimization: enables the efficient use of physical hardware by allowing multiple virtual servers to run on a single physical server
+> * Isolation and Security: isolation of OS enhances security by preventing one VM from impacting others
+> * Testing and Development: Developers can create and deploy VMs to replicate different environments, allowing for thorough testing without affecting the host system

 ## Starting VM
 * Install